coozoo/qtoptirunindicator/README.md

 Program update interval 1 second, it's possible to change but currently no way to save and restore settings, cause simply no any configuration files :)

+To close program perform right click and select quit from menu.

 ## Instalation

 Suppose you have installed QT5 (on fedora you can do that # dnf install qt5*):